Heritage rose - 'La Belle Sultane'

 Gallicas of unknown breeder, The Netherlands, end of the 18th century.

-Bush: large (120 to 200 cm), erect with slender branches that give it a soft port..
+Large (1m20 to 2m), erected with slender branches that give it a soft port.

-Cultivation: vigorous shrub, with almost no spike, exceptionally resistant to diseases, and supporting cold regions.
+Vigorous shrub, with almost no thron, exceptionally resistant to diseases, and supporting cold regions.
 It is recommended to plant a grafted rose because is from cutting, it suckers a lot.

 Pruning: as with all non-reblooming roses, pruning is done after flowering.
 It aims at strengthening the main stems of the bush and keep its round shape.